hieuthi/joplin-plugin-markdown-table-colorize/README.md

 # Markdown Table: Colorize

 This plugin add colors to joplin markdown table syntax so you can quickly identify what column the content belongs to.
+Plugin version 1.2.0 and later will work with the "beta editor" of Joplin 2.14.20 and above.

 ![Preview v1.1.0](https://raw.githubusercontent.com/hieuthi/joplin-plugin-markdown-table-colorize/main/docs/preview-v1.1.4.png)